Rule 14-719. Qualifications for admission of House Counsel Applicants.

 (1) Inactive House Counsel may return to active status upon demonstration of compliance with requirements (j)(1) through (j)(4) and payment of the necessary fees in accordance with Rule 14-203(b).

 (l) Notice of change of employment.
 House Counsel shall notify, in writing, the Licensing Office of the termination of the employment pursuant to which the House Counsel license was issued.

 (m) Full admission to the Utah State Bar.
 A House Counsel license will be terminated automatically once the attorney has been otherwise admitted to the practice of law in Utah as an active member of the Bar.
 Any person who has been issued a House Counsel license may qualify for full membership by establishing by clear and convincing evidence that she or he:

-(m)(3) has successfully passed the Bar Examination or qualifies for admission under Rule 14-705;
+(2) has successfully passed the Bar Examination under Rule 14-704, has transferred a passing UBE score under Rule 14-712, or qualifies for admission under Rule 14-705; and

 (3) has complied with the provisions of Rule 14-716 concerning licensing and enrollment fees.